-Catastrophic hazard management
+Catastrophic hazards management

+Catastrophic or natural disaster events at the Group’s industrial assets can have disastrous impacts on workers, communities, and the environment, while also impacting production and resulting in substantial financial costs and harm to our reputation.
 By recognising and mitigating the risk of a disastrous event, we can better protect our people, communities and the environment.

-We identify and manage catastrophic hazards in the following ways:
+We identify and manage catastrophic hazards through:

 Emergency response preparedness

-- The appointment, training and equipping of rescue teams
+- The appointment, training and equipping of rescue teams;

-- Procedures for responding to speciﬁc emergency situations
+- Procedures for responding to speciﬁc emergency situations;

-- The provision of ﬁreﬁghting equipment as required by the risk assessment
+- The provision of ﬁreﬁghting equipment as required by the risk assessment;

-- A ﬁrst aid management plan supported by appropriate medical equipment and services
+- A ﬁrst aid management plan supported by appropriate medical equipment and services;

-- The provision of appropriate equipment to assist in rapid containment and recovery of environmental spills
+- The provision of appropriate equipment to assist in rapid containment and recovery of environmental spills;

 - Assets are expected to undertake an annual simulation emergency exercise to test their ERP.
-These include the involvement of external emergency services when appropriate
+These include the involvement of external emergency services when appropriate.

 Our TSF Framework requires our industrial assets to develop and maintain TSF-specific Emergency Preparedness and Response Plan (EPRPs) to ensure their readiness to respond in the event of a failure.
 The EPRP is to provide information on managing the emergency response to a potential TSF failure event that presents a risk to people and the environment.